andreasfrank/homebridge-parrot-flower/docs/configure.md

-# Add your Flower Power device
+# Add your Flower Power or Parrot Pot device

-Once you've installed the plugin you can add your Flower Power plant sensors to HomeKit.
+Once you've installed the plugin you can add your Flower Power/Pot plant sensors to HomeKit.

 ## Sensor configuration